Boards, Commissions, Committees and Task Forces

 - A group of citizens, founded in 1979, which assists the Police Department in patrolling neighborhoods and reporting suspicious activities.
-Meets second Wednesday of the month.
+Meets the second Wednesday of the month.

 - The City Council, consisting of seven aldermen and the Mayor, is the policy making and legislative body of the City.
 It is the responsibility of the City Council to plan for the future of the community by establishing policies and enacting laws based on the objectives of the City.
-Meets first and third Mondays of the month.
+Meets the first and third Mondays of the month.

 Civil Service Commission - Consists of three citizen members for overlapping terms of three years.
 Its responsibility is to set standards for employment of covered City employees and hear appeals on disciplinary actions.
 Meets as needed.

 - Consists of 10 members.
 Commission seeks to improve residents’ quality of life by leading local efforts to address public health problems.
 The PRCHC works with community volunteers and health care professionals to facilitate practical services and provide resource information, including blood drives and blood pressure checks, substance abuse awareness and recovery events, emergency/disaster preparedness awareness and education, and more.

 Electrical Commission - Consists of five citizens appointed for overlapping terms of three years; the Chief Electrical inspector of the City is a member and ex-officio chairman of the Commission.
 The Commission meets when necessary to recommend safe and practical standards and specifications for the installation, alteration and use of electrical equipment.
 The Commission recommends reasonable rules and regulations governing the issuance of permits by the electrical inspection department.
 Meets as needed.